What you should and shouldn’t wear after a spray tan

 - Bring an umbrella just in case

 A loose, long-sleeved top is essential after a spray tan, so the tan doesn’t rub off easily if the top is too tight on your body.
-Loose wristed sleeves are best, so no lines are created at the wrist.
+Open-wristed sleeves are best, so no lines are created at the wrist.
 It’s also best to tuck your top into your trousers to stop the top of the trousers from rubbing against your skin as you walk.

 Jeans, tights and leggings are an absolute no-no when tanning.
-Although leggings seem stretchy, it’s actually the seam of the leggings that can cause a problem.
-On jeans and leggings, there will almost always be a seam line down the thigh’s inner and outer side, which makes the tan gather and become darker.
-This results in a darker brown line all the way down the thighs, which isn’t the best look!
+Although leggings seem stretchy, the seam of the leggings can cause a problem.
+On jeans and leggings, there will almost always be a seam line down the thigh’s inner and outer side, making the tan gather and darker.
+This results in a darker brown stripe down the thighs, which isn’t the best look!

 Tights are the lesser of those two tanning evils, but they will still cling to the skin, which may rub off tan, causing your legs to be slightly lighter than the rest of your body.

 Slightly baggy work trousers, tracksuit bottoms or harem pants are ideal for bringing along to your appointment, especially ones that trousers can adjust with ties.
-They must go all the way down your leg so that you are protected from rain or puddle splashing.
+They must go down your leg to protect you from rain or puddle splashing.